gedankenlab/Kaleidoscope/doc/CODING_STYLE.md

 > You're not really going to [define a macro](#preprocessor-macros, are you?
 If you do, they're like this: `MY_MACRO_THAT_SCARES_SMALL_CHILDREN`.

 Please see the [description of macros](#preprocessor-macros); in general macros should *not* be used.
 However, if they are absolutely needed, then they should be named with all capitals and underscores.
+Preprocessor macros are the *only* things that should be named with ALL CAPS.

 ```c++
 #define ROUND(x) ...